MydonSolutions/pypeline/README.md

 - `hashpipe_check_status -k PPCNDINP -s "turboseti ^turboseti"`
 - `hashpipe_check_status -k PPCNDINP -s "-r 1 -s 10 -o auto -n bla"`

-## Development of a Bespoke Pipeline
+# Development of a Bespoke Pipeline

 Development starts with creating a 'stage' in a Python script `postproc_stagename.py`.
-Setup the names of the keys required by creating POSTPROC_ARG/INP/ENV_KEY variables (set the value of ARG/ENV_KEY to none if they are to be ignored).
+Setup the names of the keys required by creating POSTPROC_ARG/INP/ENV_KEY variables (set the value of ARG/ENV_KEY to `None` if they are to be ignored).
 Then create the `run(argstr, inputs, envvar)` function that details the module's process.
 Finally ensure that the redis hash has the necessary keys for the module, with appropriate values.